Santa Ana Personal Injury Attorneys

 - Elevator or escalator accidents – If elevators and escalators are not manufactured, installed, or maintained properly, the resulting injuries can be severe.

-Other premises-related incidents range from electrocutions to physical and sexual assaults facilitated by inadequate security.
 If you have questions about your rights, our Santa Ana accident lawyers can explain your options.
 Even in cases involving accidents at other people’s homes, premises liability claims are typically covered by insurance, and many successful cases resolve through insurance settlements without the need to go to court.

 To collect compensation, you must prove that another party was at fault and generally file a claim with their insurance company.
 You can only collect damages you can prove with evidence.
 The most effective way to measure short- and long-term losses from your injuries is to work with an experienced Santa Ana personal injury lawyer and qualified medical and occupational experts.